7. Prevention and treatment

 To date, the best method of prevention is the earliest possible detection of infected persons.
 The aim is to keep them from infecting other people, thereby breaking the chains of transmission.

-If you have been in contact with a person who has been confirmed as having monkeypox
+If you have been in contact with a person who has been confirmed as having mpox, inform a health professional as soon as possible (e.g. your GP, Checkpoint, GSG).

-- Watch out for any symptoms of monkeypox (flu-like symptoms and/or skin sores) and take your body temperature at least twice a day until the 21st day after the last contact with the person who tested positive for monkeypox.
-If symptoms appear, contact a doctor and report this exposure to monkeypox.
+- Watch out for any symptoms of mpox (flu-like symptoms and/or skin sores) and take your body temperature at least twice a day until the 21st day after the last contact with the person who tested positive for mpox.
+If symptoms appear, contact a doctor and report this exposure to mpox.

 - Avoid all contacts.
 You should adapt your behaviour to avoid transmitting the disease to others.
 For example, as a precautionary measure, you can be careful by: